Dispersive determination of fourth generation quark masses: BOUND STATES

 It is impossible to detect a $t'$ quark with a mass as high as 200 TeV in the foreseeable future.
 To detect a $b'$ quark, the gluon fusion into a $\bar b'b'$ resonance of mass about 3.2 TeV may not be efficient owing to the small gluon distribution functions at large parton momenta.
 Instead, the fusion process $qq\to WW,ZZ\to S$ \cite{CDH} is more promising, whose cross section is enhanced by the quark distribution functions.
 Another promising channel is the $W$-boson mediated single $b'$ quark production associated with a top quark and a light quark, such as $dg\to u\bar tb'$.
 It gains the power enhancement with one fewer virtual weak boson by paying the price of having a smaller gluon distribution function.
-This analysis is analogous to the search of vector-like heavy quarks \cite{Canbay:2023vmj}, and the currently available strategies work.
+Presuming that $b'$ decays into $tW$ dominantly, one can search for an excess of $t\bar tW$ final states \cite{CMS:2022tkv,ATLAS:2023gon}.
+The analysis is analogous to the search of vector-like heavy quarks \cite{Canbay:2023vmj}, and the currently available strategies work.
 Another simpler single $b'$ quark production from the $ug\to W^+b'$ process may be attempted, which, however, suffers the uncertain suppression of the diminishing $4\times 4$ CKM matrix element $V_{ub'}$.